Smart science to improve lives™

 Informed consumers

 The Covid-19 pandemic also accelerated the conscious consumer movement, with transparency at the forefront.
 Consumers are paying attention to what’s in their products and have put greater focus on functional, results-driven products.
 They want to be confident in what they’re using and they link efficacy with ingredients.
-It is therefore no surprise that now 60% of women read beauty product labels before purchasing.
+It’s therefore no surprise that 60% of women read beauty product labels before purchasing.

 Brands such as The Ordinary have achieved success demystifying ingredients and using them within the product name.
 However, it is important to remember that not all consumers are experts on what each ingredient does, and care needs to be taken to ensure factual information is provided.
 Brands need to build consumers’ trust by proving claims and building awareness of the ingredients/technology, especially as ingredient substantiation and product claims are increasingly investigated and dissected by consumers.